Intelligent data acquisition, storage and provision at public authorities

 The Federal Agency for Cartography and Geodesy (BKG) is the central authority for the provision of geodata in the Federal Republic of Germany.
-Currently are the typical OGC formats (Open Geospatial Consortium) like GML (Geography Markup Language) or also shapefiles, either as direct downloads or as Web services (WMS, WFS), as Open Data or paid products, respectively.
-Furthermore, a process of standardization of geodata is for example by the European Commission with the INSPIRE Initiative and will be implemented within the next years. implemented within the next few years.
-This wants a harmonization of the European data formats on a syntactic level.
-The trend – not only in public administration, but also in various other communities – is moving is to make geodata available as LinkedData under the principles of the 5-Star Open Data Model.
+Currently, this includes the typical OGC formats (Open Geospatial Consortium) like GML (Geography Markup Language) or shapefiles, either as direct downloads or as web services (WMS, WFS), as open data or as a paid product.
+A process of standardization of geodata is also being pursued by the European Commission with its INSPIRE initiative, for example, and will be implemented within the next few years.
+The aim of this initiative is to harmonize European data formats on a syntactic level.
+However, the trend – not only within public authorities, but also in various other communities – is to provide geodata as linked data under the principles of the 5-Star Open Data model.

-The data was integrated into a Triple Store provided at the BKG, which will be used to publish all data converted into linked data at the BKG.
-For the provision of geodata, there are no connections to triple stores in conventional software so far.
-This will probably not change in the foreseeable future due to the differences between the technologies.
-Therefore, it was a concern of the project to develop appropriate software for this purpose.
+The data was integrated into a triplestore provided at the BKG, which is intended to be used for the publication of all data converted into linked data at the BKG.
+So far there are no connections to triplestores in conventional software for the provision of geodata, and this probably will not change in the foreseeable future due to the differences between the technologies.
+Consequently, one of the project’s objectives was to develop appropriate software for this purpose.

 Result of the first project phase (Fig. 2):

-- The SemanticWFS: a Java web application that enables content from triple stores to be made available as FeatureCollections.
+- The SemanticWFS: A Java web application that enables content from triplestores to be made available as feature collections.
 This application uses the OGC defined OGC API Features interface and the OGC predefined Web Feature Service standard.
-This allows the BKG to define its own FeatureCollections on Linked Data and make it available so that it can be displayed and processed by traditional GIS software.
+This allows the BKG to define its own feature collections on linked data and make them available in a way that can be displayed and processed by traditional GIS software.
 Additionally, the web application provides a standardized web interface for the web browser.